 Just a reminder when using shelving, always keep heavier items toward the bottom.
 And if you have kids who might like to climb the shelves, make sure to anchor them to the wall so they can’t tip over.

-Hang Backpacks on Hooks or Hangers
+Store Backpacks on Hooks or Hangers

 Backpacks can quickly turn a space into a mess if you don’t have a good storage system.
 Until recently, we had some hooks on the end of our metal shelving that we hooked our backpacks on.
 It was working until the our number of backpacks kept growing and they were all just hanging on each other making it impossible to just get one down.
-(Photo above shows this, but we have added a few backpacks since then making it even more chaotic.)

 Hilltop Packs Backpack Hangers – $12 each